 - Wednesday – write rough draft

-- Thursday – revise and edit with writer’s check list and peer review
+- Thursday – revise and edit with writer’s checklist and peer review

 - Friday – write final copy; self-evaluate writing and reflect

 See that last word?
 Reflect.
 That’s where we’re at with today’s post.
-So once a student has completed their opinion essay final copy, there’s still a few steps left before they can submit their work to me.
+So once a student has completed their opinion essay final copy, there are still a few steps left before they can submit their work to me.
 Let’s go back to the prompt and reflection handout I gave students at the beginning of our writing week.
 Now it’s time to refer to it again as students reflect on this particular essay and give themselves a score.